 - Acceptable behaviour circling and humping are acceptable behaviour and this can be monitored.
 Rapid, extended circling may require a brief intervention to move one rabbit a short distance away to reduce conflict - Immediate aggression does not mean you can't persist, but for the safety of both rabbits have a fence between them and expect bonding to take longer.
-Start with short sessions once or twice daily of around 10 minutes and end on a positive.
+Start with short sessions once or twice daily of around 10 minutes and end on a positive note when the rabbits are relaxed not after conflict.
 Seek help if you are inexperienced. - Bonding can take time.
 Some rabbits will immediately get on well, others may take short bonding sessions over a few weeks.
 Don't rush things and try and intervene before things escalate otherwise it is hard for the rabbits to build trust.